CSYE-6225-Fall-2024-Nikitha/webapp/README.md

 - Any API requests that are not GET will return a 405 Method Not Allowed status.

 - If there is any payload in the request body, a 400 Bad Request response will be sent.

 ### Contribution
 If you want to contribute, feel free to create a new branch and submit a pull request.

 ### Instructions:
-- Replace `YOUR_USERNAME` with your actual GitHub username in the clone URL.
 - Fill in the placeholders in the `.env` file template with actual values.